bowale01/Devops_task_July_2024/ReadME1.md

-# Push to DockerHub or your container registry
+#Push to dockerhub or container registry

 - docker push debolek/client_new:latest
 - docker push debolek/server_new:latest